 1School of Photovoltaic and Renewable Energy Engineering, University of New South Wales, Sydney, New South Wales 2052, Australia, Sydney, Australia

 The ultrathin SnO2 film, prepared by the successive ionic layer adsorption and reaction (SILAR) method, was applied between p-type Cu2ZnSnS4 (CZTS) and n-type CdS layers to passivate the interface as well as the top section of CZTS grain boundaries.
 With the aid of this layer, electric properties have been significantly improved.
 The device efficiency improved from 6.82% to 8.47%, which is mainly contributed by the boost of fill factor (FF) and open circuit voltage (Voc).
-Furthermore, TEM results unveils the decrease of CdS thickness growing on SnO2 layer, leading to a stronger blue response observed from quantum efficiency profile without any sacrifice of electric parameters.
-KPFM results exhibit the band bending alteration from downward to upward, indicating the grain boundaries passivation.
-This work shows a new insight into the heterointerface passivation, shunt-blocking and interface band alignment for high efficiency CZTS solar cells.
+However, the further increase of SnO2 thickness results in decreased Jsc and FF.
+Kelvin Probe Force Microscopy (KPFM) unveils the passivation of grain boundaries (GBs) of CZTS with the SnO2 coating.
+This work shows a new insight into the heterointerface and GBs passivation for high efficiency CZTS solar cells.